2022 Peshawar mosque attack: Aftermath

 On 5 March 2022, Islamic State – Khorasan Province claimed responsibility for the attack via Amaq News Agency and identified the suicide bomber as Julaybib al-Kabli.
 In a news conference the next day, security officials said that this was an alias and they had identified the attacker.
-Both Islamic State and security officials said he was an Afghan national, and officials added that he migrated to Pakistan decades ago and was previously reported missing by his parents, who suspected he had joined Islamic State.
+The attacker's true name was Abdurakhoan Boboev, who had sheltered in Turkey before traveling to Afghanistan. and security officials said he was an Afghan national, and officials added that he migrated to Pakistan decades ago and was previously reported missing by his parents, who suspected he had joined Islamic State.

 Federal Minister for Information and Broadcasting, Fawad Chaudhry, said that three investigation teams were established to investigate the attack, and the provincial government's spokesperson told reporters on 5 March that the driver of the rickshaw had been arrested.

 Funerals were held at Kohati Gate for 24 victims in the evening of 4 March 2022, and the next morning.
 The burials, attended by hundreds, were under strict security, including sniffer dogs and body searches conducted by both police and the Shiite community's own security.
 The Shiite community, feeling that government security was too lax ahead of the attack, demanded better protection and organized country-wide protests throughout the evening of 4 March to condemn the attack.